schwa/S01E268-state-and-bindings/README.md

 - A new `isEqual(Any,Any)` function that gets rid of the hack and the reliance on `_openExistential` SPI (https://github.com/swiftlang/swift-evolution/blob/main/proposals/0352-implicit-open-existentials.md))
 - TupleView now uses Swift 5.9 parameter packs (https://github.com/swiftlang/swift-evolution/blob/main/proposals/0393-parameter-packs.md)) and Swift 6 parameter pack iteration (https://www.swift.org/blog/pack-iteration/).
 This means you're no longer limited to 2 elements in your view bodies.
 - Handling of Optionals in the ViewBuilder
-- The global state uses in View.buildViewTree() is made atomic via `OSAllocatedUnfairLock`
+- The global state in View.buildViewTree() is made atomic via `OSAllocatedUnfairLock`
 - Clean up of all `as!` and `!` operators.
 Fatal errors now all provide meaningful error messages.
 - Some reorganisation and tidying up of code.
 - Unit tests now use the new Testable frameowork.
 As such all tests now needed to be in a single serialized test suite so as to not stomp on each other's global states (Testing runs in parallel normally).